-That leaves more than enough moments of silence and ambient noise.
+That leaves more than enough moments of silence and ambient noise, much as for Louise Despont in Bali.
 Does the work have anything to do with Asia, other than associations of paper with Japanese prints, even in the fine hands of Zarina Hashmi?
 Its sheathing of the ramp could as easily belong with the "relational esthetics" exhibited a month before—or elsewhere with Tomás Saraceno.
 And what about Kos, back in 1970?
 His 2003 retrospective never once mentioned Asian religion, although it stressed his Christianity, and here everything blends together.
 Upstairs at the Guggenheim, an empty cell by Bill Viola claims a debt to Buddhism, Sufism, Christian mysticism, and whatever else crosses his mind.

 The casual assimilation of one culture to another could be the point, or maybe not.
 It sure comes to mind with the third big opening installation.
 James Lee Byars once lay on that gold block, where crystals now rest all but invisibly, in anticipation of his death.
 However, all that gold leaf, peeling off the walls, makes the room a tribute to the artist and to excess.
 Edward Said had a term, orientalism, not unlike primitivism, for the western idea of its "other"—an idealized but condescending image of splendor and cruelty.
 Where Byars lay still, Said must be turning over in his grave.

-When one thinks of Asia, one might think of art, from floating mountains to sexually active gods.
+When one thinks of Asia, one might think of art, from floating mountains to sexually active gods, features that not even Marc Riboud in photography overlooked.
 One might think of political trauma—including world war, Vietnam, and the Cultural Revolution.
 One might think of economic trauma at home, too often linked to immigration or competition from abroad.
 One might think of elaborate settings, from the Great Silk Road to Marina Abramovic in her walk the length of the Great Wall.
 The curator, Alexandra Munroe, has no time for social and political details, and she thinks instead of calligraphy and religion.
-Shall I blame the limitation on the show or American art?
+Shall I blame the limitation on the show or Modernism in America?

 The question is explicit in the first section, on "The Cult of the Orient."
 There especially, the ambiguity may well define American art.
 What other country could both turn its back on Europe and call itself the heir to the West?
 What other country could see itself as both a melting pot and leader of the world?
 The first of seven sections places Americans abroad, but within European traditions.